 Everyone understands the frustration that comes from peeling, dry, cracked lips.
 Lip balm is one of the most common products we use to prevent this frustration and maintain soft and healthy lips, but did you know that many of them contain chemicals, artificial fragrances, alcohol, and salicylic acid that can actually irritate lips and cause dryness.

-Note: Did you know that one of the first signs of chapped lips is dehydration?
+Note: Did you know that one of the first signs of dehydration is chapped lips?
 Read and learn about why it is important to stay hydrated.

 What you need: